| In the judgment of this writer, many descendants of

 indication that Major had given each a good "head start."
 If James Frederick were

-his youngest son, it seems incongruous that the young Frederick should have moved to
+his youngest son, as some have maintained, it seems incongruous that the young Frederick should have moved to

 New Hanover County and settled on a relatively modest farm of 150 acres.
 He